-2. Operating and Financial Review for 2012
+2.2 Operating and Financial Review for 2013

-The financial statements of the Company as of December 31, 2012 have been prepared in accordance with the International Financial Reporting Standards (IFRS).
+The financial statements of the Company as of December 31, 2013 have been prepared in accordance with the International Financial Reporting Standards (IFRS).

-During the period from January 1 to December 31 of fiscal 2012 ("Reporting Period") an implementation of the Company's business plan has been put in place.

-As part of that plan, the Company completed the development of its new product line (ELAS, iConnect Two-way-wireless and CommPact) put sales focus on distributing those in the market.
-The company outsourced its production activity and increased its operating expenses efficiency.
+During the period from January 1 to December 31 of fiscal 2013 ("Reporting Period"), the Company completed the development of its new product line (ELAS, iConnect Two-way-wireless and CommPact) and put its sales focus on distributing the new product line in the market.

-Earnings
+1) Earnings

-The Company is facing internal and external challenges due to the recent developments in the global economy as well as from the implementation of the business plan.
-Global economic developments have affected the Company's 2012 and 2011 performances and results, its customers and suppliers and introduced new settings and opportunities for the future.
+The Company is facing internal and external challenges due to the recent developments in the global economy.
+These global economic developments have affected the Company's 2013 and 2012 results as well as its customers and suppliers and introduced new settings and opportunities for the future.